Adrii-dll/wallpaper_parser/README.md

 **NOTES**

-The script accesses publicly available data, so not im not stealing anything.
+The script accesses publicly available data, so no, im not stealing anything.